 Hey there!
-It’s Mandy from @a_heartened_calling and this week we are creating projects inspired by our favorite books!
+It’s Mandy from @athebrewtifulword and I am creating a project inspired by my favorite book!
 I LOVE cookbooks!
-Even with all the recipes you can find online, I’m still very partial to my published cookbooks.
+Even with all the recipes, you can find online, I’m still very partial to my published cookbooks.
 My absolute favorites that I always cook out of are The Joy of Cooking and The Rodale Whole Foods Cookbook.
 For today’s project, I’m using my favorite chocolate chip cookie recipe from The Joy of Cooking to create an easy and fun recipe art print.
 Let’s gather our materials and get started!

 - Piece of Heavyweight Marker Paper